paraker/docker_2020/src/06-docker-in-the-real-world/03-creating-a-dockerfile-part-1/README.md

 ~~~~

 # connecting to containers
 To connect to a running container you can run the `docker container exec --interactive --tty [container name/id] [command]` command.
-Where `command` is what you want to execute.
+Where `command` is what you want to execute.<br>

+You can specify a particular user if you want with the `--user [user]` command.
+Default is `root`.

 ~~~~
 # run a shell in an alpine container called web_1